kyungjae-lee/engineers-notebook/projects/7-segment-display-control-with-keypad.md

 ## Introduction

-This project is to develop an embedded C program to control 7-segment display with keypad and STM32F microcontroller board.
+An embedded C program to control 7-segment display with keypad and STM32F microcontroller board

 ## Objective

+* Be able to read schematics.
-* To get familiar with controlling the General Purpose Input/Output (GPIO) of microcontroller (STM32x) by directly accessing and configuring the memory-mapped registers.
+* Get familiar with controlling the General Purpose Input/Output (GPIO) of microcontroller (STM32x) by directly accessing and configuring the memory-mapped registers.
 (Without using Hardware Abstraction Layer (HAL) library)
-* To understand how the 4x4 keypad and 7-segment display interfacing works.
+* Understand how the 4x4 keypad and 7-segment display interfacing works.
-* To get familiar with referencing datasheets.
+* Get familiar with referencing datasheets.